gleam-lang/website/cheatsheets/gleam-for-go-users.md

 #### Go

-Go is a statically typed language, and type annotations are generally required in most places.
+In Go type annotations are generally required in most places.
 The exception is when variables or constants are initialized with a value.
 Multiple consecutive struct fields or function arguments of the same time can combined their type annotation.

 ```Go
 type Bar struct {